Juicy sweet corn is roasted, then slathered with bacon-infused butter and spicy seasonings for a rich, savory, summer flavor.

 - 1/8 tsp. dried thyme

-- Season corn with salt.
+- Season corn with additional salt and pepper if desired.